mocnik-science/osm-python-tools/docs/data.md

                       2014.0   1284
                       ...
 ```
 As it has a representation as a string, it can even be printed in the interactive python interpreter in a human readable way.

+## Filtering the result of a query

-The data can also be restricted to one value for some dimension, for example, to the town Vienna:
+The queried data can be restricted to one value for some dimension, for example, to the town Vienna:
 ```python
 data.select(town='vienna')
 ```